Most of the main utilities are able to write their log files to a Unix

 and makes sure that long lines are not interspersed with log output from

 other utilities.
 This tool is not available for Windows.

 watchgnupg is commonly invoked as

-This starts it on the current terminal for listening on the socket ~/.gnupg/S.log.
+This starts it on the current terminal for listening on the standard logging socket (this is commonly /var/run/user/UID/gnupg/S.log or if no such user directory hierarchy exists ~/.gnupg/S.log).

 watchgnupg understands these options:

-This waits for connections on the local socket /home/foo/.gnupg/S.log and shows all log entries.
+This waits for connections on the local socket (e.g. /var/run/user/1234/gnupg/S.log) and shows all log entries.
 To make this work the option log-file needs to be used with all modules which logs are to be shown.
-The value for that option must be given with a special prefix (e.g. in the conf file):
+The suggested entry for the configuration files is:

-are supported (v4 and v6) and no host names.
+addresses are supported (v4 and v6) and no host names.
 You need to

 under Windows the registry entry

 default log output from